How to start a day nursery

 It's no easy route to riches, but if you love working with kids this could be for you

 What is it and who is it suited to?

 A nursery is a pre-school childcare facility and is staffed by trained carers.
 They are typically open all year round and all day to cater for working or busy parents.

 But, if you aren’t sure about committing to a full-time business, there are other ways that you could be involved in childcare – from running a crèche to a playgroup.
-You could even set up as a self-employed childminder at home.
+You could even set up as a self-employed childminder at home, read our guide on how to become a childminder here.
 Not all require you to be fully trained or to work full-time.
 But anyone caring for children under the age of eight will need to be registered with the local authority.

 Running a nursery is certainly not a ‘get-rich-quick’ plan.
 In fact, you could probably make more money driving a taxi than running your own nursery.
 But, if you want a job – and a business – that offers hourly challenges and a lot of rewards then this could be just right for you.

 It is a business that tends to attract working parents – either because they think they could do a better job than the nurseries already on offer, or because they discover that there is nothing available in the area at all.

 After her children were born, Kate Willink decided to leave her job as a management accountant but kept on some work by doing the books for the local nursery.
 When one of the nursery nurses left, she decided to set up her own nursery called The Wooden Horse in Easingwold, North Yorkshire.